Stage-VSS/matlab-priority/README.md

 # matlab-priority

-Mex files to set the MATLAB thread priority.
+MEX files to set the MATLAB thread priority.

 ## Requirements